HarperDB-Add-Ons/full-page-caching/README.md

 ## Example

-***visit the following URL in the browser as an example of accessing a webpage throug hthe cache***:
+***visit the following URL in the browser as an example of accessing a webpage through the cache***:

 ``` http://localhost:9926/PageCache/solutions/distributed-applications```